 Deploy Edge v77+ (Chromium) extension 1.1.7 via group policy

-Follow the steps below in order to configure a GPO that will install and enable the Impero WorkPlace Pro chrome extension for web filtering and history logging. in MS Edge.
+Follow the steps below in order to configure a GPO that installs and enables the Impero Education Pro chrome extension for web filtering and history logging. in MS Edge.

-To download the new version of MS Edge if you haven't already you can find the Enterprise version here which will come as a .msi which can be deployed through group policy - https://www.microsoft.com/en-us/edge/business/download
+To download the new version of MS Edge if you haven't already you can find the Enterprise version here which comes as an *.msi file which can be deployed through group policy - https://www.microsoft.com/en-us/edge/business/download

-5. You will then see the “Group policy management Editor” window
+5. You then see the “Group policy management Editor” window.

-6. Expand the Computer/User configuration tree on the left-hand side, depending on how you wish to configure your policy
+6. Expand the Computer/User configuration tree on the left-hand side, depending on how you want to configure your policy.

 9. Browse to the templates you downloaded in step 2 and open the “msedge.adm” template that is relevant to your operating system and Language.